paperduck/algo/README.md

 Project "Algo" will be a Linux command-line daemon for running and monitoring security trading algorithms.

-### STATUS:
+### Status

-- Created scripts to load historical data CSV files into MySQL database.
+- June 2015: Created scripts to load historical data CSV files into MySQL database.
 Loaded minute data of the S&P 500.

-- Developing and testing backtesting scripts that run simulations using the historical data.
+- June 2015: Developed a few backtesting scripts that run simulations using historical data.

-- Successfully ran "reversal" strategy simulation with various input parameters.
-Results are stored in text files.
+- July 2015: Successfully ran "reversal" strategy simulation with various input parameters.
+Results are stored in text files, with a summary at the end of each file.
 Thinking about storing results in MySQL for easier post-simulation analysis.

 ### Goals & Milestones